Qumulo/docs/administrator-guide/getting-started-qumulo-core/configuring-saml-single-sign-on-sso.md

   * **SAML Single Logout (SLO):** We recommend clicking **Sign out** in the Web UI.
   * **Automatic Configuration from Metadata XML:** You must specify each parameter by using the `qq` CLI.
   * **Returning to Previous Web UI Page:** You can't return to a previous page after re-authenticating (for example, after a timeout).
-  * **Azure AD SAML Toolkit:** Currently, Qumulo Core doesn't provide support due to a compatibility issue.
+  * **Azure AD SAML Toolkit:** Currently, due to a configuration deficiency in the toolkit, IdP-initiated SSO isn't operational for Qumulo as a Service.
+Use the [SP-initiated SSO workflow](#sp-inititated-sso-workflow).

 ## Troubleshooting SAML SSO Authentication